SEAT Leon Estate Review & Prices

 Boot space

 With a total of 620 litres of boot space, The SEAT Leon Estate offers more load lugging ability than a Ford Focus Estate (575 litres) or Toyota Corolla Touring Sports (581 litres).
 Even the mechanically similar VW Golf Estate offers a slightly lower 611 litres.
-The plug-in hybrid version of the Leon Estate gets a smaller 470-litre boot due to the location of its battery pack.

-What you don’t get in the Leon is an adjustable boot floor or boot partitions to help separate your luggage.
-There is a small boot lip which can hinder the loading of heavier items, but you do get a tonneau cover and the top Xcellence Lux trim gets an electric tailgate.
+The plug-in hybrid version of the Leon Estate gets a smaller 470-litre boot due to the location of its battery pack, but it’s still a usable shape without any irregular corners or humps in the floor.
+What you don’t get in the Leon is an adjustable boot floor or boot partitions to help separate your luggage, and there’s a small boot lip which can hinder the loading of heavier items, but you do get a retracting tonneau cover.

 Interior style, infotainment and accessories